Are you missing out on new email leads? Are your blog Calls-to-Action (CTA’s) optimized for conversions?

 You may have the best email-gated content and lead generation incentives.
 You may have even thought of the consumer reading your article and matched your email-gated content and CTA’s with that buyer persona.
 You may even have four or five of the best designed CTA’s on your blog.
 But if you’re not placing your asks in the right locations on your blog pages – you could be missing out.

 In this article, I’ll show you examples of seven of the best and most current placement areas for CTAs on your blog.
+These all come from proven CTA examples.
 Start getting the leads you deserve.

 1. CTA’s to Generate Leads from Your Blog: Top of Blog

 Placing a CTA at the top of your blog is a tried and true method of generating leads.

 What are the first things people tend to look at on your blog?
 Your image and your article title.
 A short glance up, and your reader is staring directly at your well designed CTA and enticing email.
 While your reader may not initially convert, it gets them immediately thinking about the benefits of subscribing to your daily updates or getting your content-related ebook as they continue through your blog article.

 A blog header banner placed directly above your header image can increase conversions.
 As well, a closeable header (with an ‘x’ on the right hand side) is a popular conversion tactic with the forward-thinking online marketer.
 Design your form with your online consumer’s behaviour in mind by creating an email entry field and colour contrasted CTA button located in the upper right hand corner of your blog page (it tends to be where the eye naturally directs).

 Here’s an example of how Impact Brand and Design deploys this email building technique on their blog:

 2. CTA’s to Generate Leads from Your Blog: Footers